grahams828/datasciencecoursera/codebook.md

-#CODEBOOK for Coursera Getting adn Cleaning Data Project
+#CODEBOOK for Coursera Getting and Cleaning Data Project

 ##Identifying Variables